 The Manawatu Sires was first run in 1908 and is one of only two Group One juvenile races conducted in New Zealand.
 On this day the Manawatu Racing Club also conducts the time honoured, Group Two Awapuni Gold Cup, a 2000m WFA contest that was first staged in 1915.
 Over the years the Gold Cup has been won by some of New Zealand's very best gallopers including Desert Gold, Nightmarch, Kindergarten, Mainbrace, Redcraze, Show Gate, Grey Way, Balmerino, La Mer, Horlicks, The Phantom, Calm Harbour, Distinctly Secret and Sir Slick .

-In more recent years the elevation of the 2000m Higgins Manawatu Classic (for 3yo's) to Group Three status and the creation of the Listed Fairdale/Goodwood Studs Flying Handicap (1400m) has seen four prestigious black type events run on this day.
-With total prizemoney of $595,000 the Manawatu Sires meeting is one of New Zealand's richest autumn racemeetings.
+In more recent years the elevation of the 2000m Higgins Manawatu Classic (for 3yo's) to Group Three status and the creation of the Listed Flying Handicap (1400m).
+With four prestigious black type events run on this day, the Manawatu Sires meeting is one of New Zealand's richest autumn race meetings.

 The Manawatu Racing Club also offers similar total stakes for its Premier Manawatu Cup meeting in December.
-The feature event is the Hotel Coachman Manawatu Cup, which was first run in 1892.
+The feature event is The Aberdeen on Broadway Manawatu Cup, which was first run in 1892.
 This Group Three event continues to attract very competitive fields.
-The Group Two Kamada Park Challenge Stakes (1400m WFA) is also run on this day.
+The Group Two Manawatu Challenge Stakes (1400m WFA) is also run on this day.

 It was reported that over 10,000 patrons attended the Marton races that day and when the military band struck up Land of Hope and Glory and the National anthem everyone oncourse burst into song.
 Not only did his Royal Highness Prince Henry attend the races that day, at the invitation of his host Sir Thomas Duncan, arrangements were made for the Duke to ride a horse called Black Man in the one mile and 137 yard Ladies’ Bracelet race for amateur riders which carried a stake of 50 pounds plus a trophy.
 Black Man and the Duke of Gloucester led clearly in the early stages, but the favourite began to wilt as the field turned for home under his big weight of 13 stone 2 pounds and they faded to finish fourth.